PHLT 101: Essentials of Public Health

 PHLT 314: Unhealthy Urban Environments: Healthy Solutions

 This course integrates earth sciences, geology, environmental sciences, and health initiatives in the urban communities aimed at identifying, managing, and eliminating environmental threats to health.
 Environmental problems, including lead poisoning of children, radon, asbestos exposure, urban brown fields, toxic waste, urban pollution, and similar hazards, are examined through the lens of social justice and health equity.
-Students are introduced to the urban environment by class trips to city neighborhoods identified as high risk for disease and illness from environmental pollutants and geographic or climactic problems.
-The impact of natural disasters on public health is also explored.
+Students explore urban environments identified as high risk for disease and illness from environmental pollutants and geographic or climactic problems.
+The impact of natural disasters on public health is also examined.

 PHLT 315: Violence Prevention and Control